marcalva/hcc_sc_2022/README.md

 The DIEM filtering scripts can be skipped and the code for clustering can read in the matrices downloaded from GEO.

+## Alignment

+Although sequencing data is not available for the NAFLD-related HCC data set, the alignment scripts are provided in `bin/align`.

 ## Analysis

 Set up the conda environment using the `bin/create_conda_envs.sh` and